More about Atomic Bomb , Click here.

 Nagasaki National Peace Memorial Hall For the Atomic Bomb Victims

-The ground level consists of a water basin made of black granite and tempered glass, 29 meters in diameter.
-After dark, the 70,000 light fibers at the bottom of the basin are lit, creating a solemn atmosphere.
-The number 70,000 represents the victims killed by the atomic bomb.
+The ground level features a water basin made of black granite and tempered glass, measuring 29 meters in diameter.
+After dark, 70,000 optical fibers at the bottom of the basin are illuminated, creating a solemn atmosphere.
+This number represents the approximately 70,000 victims who perished in the atomic bombing.

-From the water basin, you enter the hall.
+From the basin, visitors enter the memorial hall.

-The hall comprises several rooms dedicated to peace, serving as a facility to pray for the souls of all the atomic bomb victims.
+The hall consists of several rooms dedicated to peace, serving as a place for prayer for the souls of all atomic bomb victims.

 Nagasaki Atomic Bomb Museum